Purple Line (Maryland): Work resumes

-On November 5, 2021, Purple Line officials announced that Maryland Transit Solutions would receive the contract to finish construction and operate the line.
-The BPW approved the $3.4 billion contract on January 26, 2022.
+As 2022 opened, state officials said the line would open in fall 2026.
+The new construction contract was approved by BPW on January 26, 2022, and signed in April 2022.
+Full-scale construction activity resumed in summer 2022.
 In June 2022, MTA said that 77% of the necessary utility relocations had been completed, and that the Glenridge Operations and Maintenance Facility was complete and in operation.
-Extensive construction activity resumed in summer 2022.